shihuang047/2bRAD-M/README.md

    `cd 2bRAD-M`

     This makes it easy to update the software in the future using `git pull` as bugs are fixed and features are added.
- * Directly download without installing GitHub:
+ * Alternatively, directly download the whole GitHub repo without installing GitHub:

    `wget https://github.com/shihuang047/2bRAD-M/archive/master.zip`
    `unzip master.zip`